atiumcache/PF_forecast/README.md

 Abstract/Algorithm:
 This ABC is the template for the entrypoint of the algorithm, it has 5 fields, 3 of which all also ABC's templating subfunctionality required for running the algorithm.

+Abstract/Perturb:
+This ABC is one of the fields of Algorithm, it templates a class which perturbs the particles according to some distribution.
+This class templates only one method, "randomly_perturb", and one field, hyperparameters, which is a dictionary of hyperparameters for the perturbation.